digital-science/dimensions-network-gen/README.md

 # Dimensions Network Generation tool

-A Python tool that streamlines the process of creating scientific networks visualizations, by using data from [Dimensions on Google BigQuery](https://www.dimensions.ai/products/bigquery/).
+A Python tool that streamlines the process of creating [scientific networks visualizations](https://digital-science.github.io/dimensions-network-gen/index.html), by using data from [Dimensions on Google BigQuery](https://www.dimensions.ai/products/bigquery/).

-## Visualization

 Currenlty the only output visualization supported is [VOSviewer](https://www.vosviewer.com/).
 More visualizations will be added in the future.

-### Live examples

-Available at https://digital-science.github.io/dimensions-network-gen/index.html (source code in the `/docs` folder).

 ## Datasets